 “The conversations we have with clients around international cross border are almost all ISO focused,” he said.
 “They’re looking at how richer data can be used to drive insight, better propositions and ultimately better revenues and greater profits.”

-SWIFT has already seen a successful rollout of SWIFT gpi, which accounts for nearly 60 percent of the cross-border payment the correspondent banking network processes.
+SWIFT has already seen a successful rollout of SWIFT gpi, which accounts for nearly 60 percent of the cross-border payments the correspondent banking network processes.
 It boasts that more than 50 percent of transactions are credited within 30 minutes.

-Having accelerated the speed of payments, the group now looks to tackle the data question with ISO20022 migration, set to start next year.
+Having accelerated the speed of payments, the group now looks to tackle the data question with ISO 20022 migration, set to start next year.
 This will ultimately phase out the older MT messaging standards by the end of 2025.